Are You Grinding Your Teeth? What Can You Do?

 Here we will discuss many important factors that relate to teeth grinding.
 Topics discussed include:

-- Risks and solutions: If you do grind your teeth, what are the consequences and what can be done to fix the problem.
+- Risks and solutions for Teeth Grinding: What are the consequences and what can be done to fix it.

 - Side effects of nighttime grinding: Do you experience jaw discomfort, neck discomfort, or have headaches?

-- Teeth grinding in children: Can it be dangerous?
+- Teeth grinding in children: Is it dangerous?

 Risks and Solutions

 During teeth grinding, we apply extra forces to our teeth and present dental work, leading to grave consequences of this uncontrollable habit.
-There are so many people who suffer from teeth grinding both during the day and at night.
-Many do not even realize that they are doing it.
+So many people suffer from teeth grinding both during the day and at night.
+Many don’t even realize that they are doing it.

-A simple solution to nighttime teeth grinding is a night guard.
-Night guards are devices that should be put into your mouth when you sleep.
-The goal is to stop the grinding and prevent further damage to your teeth and pre-existing dental work.
+A simple solution to nighttime teeth grinding is a nightguard.
+Nightguards are devices that should be put into your mouth when you sleep.
+The goal is to prevent further damage to your teeth and pre-existing dental work.

-What are the side effects of nighttime teeth grinding?
+What are the side effects of nighttime teeth grinding and excellent solutions?

 The biggest concerns are: